cbourjau/pyhistogram/README.rst

 pyhistogram
 ===========

-**This is an early release which is not yet battle-nnnhardened.
+**This is an early release which is not yet battle-hardened.
 Please file an issue over at github if you encounter problems**

 What is pyhistogram
 ===================